ThomasDOtto/ILRA/README.md

 ## Comments
 We used ILRA to improve many genomes.
+The novel Plasmodium de novo assemblies included in the article are in the folder 'PlasmodiumGenomes'.

-It is a continuation of the IPA (https://github.com/ThomasDOtto/IPA) project.
+ILRA is a continuation of the IPA (https://github.com/ThomasDOtto/IPA) project.
 We felt to rename the script as our updated version works with every long-read technology.

 Please cite this preprint when using ILRA for your publications: